Disorder, entropy and harmonic functions: The entropy argument

-and $\Hh_n-\Hh_1^n$ can be written as the conditioned entropy $-H(X_1|X_n)$ where $X_n$ is the random walk at time $n$ (this statement is quenched).
+The quantity $\Hh_n-\Hh_{1,n}$ can be written as the conditioned entropy $-H(X_1|X_n)$ where $X_n$ is the random walk at time $n$ (this statement is quenched).
 This, however, increases since

-where the equality is due to the fact that conditioned on $X_n$, knowing $X_{n+1}$ gives you no information about what happened before time $n$.
-The inequality in (\ref{eq:monot}) is a generic fact about entropy --- conditioning on more information reduces the relative entropy.
-Hence $\Hh_n-\Hh_1^n$ decreases, and so does its expectation. \end{proof}
+where the equality is due to the fact that conditioned on $X_n$, knowing $X_{n+1}$ gives you no information about what happened before time $n$; that is, by the Markov property, conditional on $X_n$ we have that $X_1$ is independent of $X_{n+1}$.
+The inequality in (\ref{eq:monot}) is a generic fact about entropy---conditioning on more information reduces the relative entropy [namely, $H(X|Y,Z) \leq H(X|Y)$ for any three random variables $X$, $Y$ and $Z$].
+Hence $\Hh_n-\Hh_{1,n}$ decreases, and so does its expectation. \end{pf}

-Returning to the proof of Theorem \ref{entropy}, let us recall another well-known fact.
-For any two random variables $X$ and $Y$, $H(X,Y)\le H(X) + H(Y)$ with equality holding if and only if $X$ and $Y$ are independent.
-The next lemma gives a quantitative version of this fact.